©Photo by iStock: Liebe007

 Some of the largest Seijin no Hi ceremonies are held in Shibuya, Disney Land and Meiji Jingu Shrine in Tokyo.

-The clothing worn is crucial for this holiday and involves much preparation — especially for the young ladies.
 Women usually wear furisode, a long-sleeved kimono worn by unmarried women.
-Hair salons and photo studios begin running campaigns months ahead of time, offering hair styling and special photo options to mark the event.
-Most young men would also wear traditional Japanese clothing, hakama, though increasingly now, they turn to Western-style suits or other variations.
+Hair salons and photo studios begin running campaigns months ahead of time.
+They offer various hair styling and special photo options to mark the event.

-Debates & Prospective changes
+Debates & Prospective Changes

 My word. what a wonderful holiday